precice/openfast-adapter/cases/cfd-turbine/README.md

 Now use Paraview to open all files in the `vtk` subfolder.
 You should see the line representation of the turbine as used by the Actuator Line Method.

 ![OpenFAST Turbine mesh](images/openfast-turbine-mesh.png)

-## License and attribution

-Parts of this code were reused from a [OpenFAST C++ API example](https://github.com/OpenFAST/openfast/tree/v3.5.0/glue-codes/openfast-cpp/src/FAST_Prog.cpp), which is licensed under the [Apache 2 license](https://github.com/LeonardWilleke/openfast-adapter/thirdparty/LICENSE.txt).